Quantum ML models for periodic, spherical, and 3-D rotational data

 Regression on a Spherical Harmonics Expansion

-The process of modeling spherical data is ridiculously similar, with a Fourier-esque expansion possible using spherical harmonic functions .
-Unlike a 1-D Fourier series, however, spherical data is parameterized in two dimensions, latitude and longitude , and will have two integers encoding its coefficients,
+The process of modeling spherical data is basically the same, except using spherical harmonic functions .
+Unlike a 1-D Fourier series, however, spherical data is parameterized in two dimensions, latitude and longitude , and thus needs two integers (quantum numbers) encoding its coefficients,

 where the functions are the Legendre polynomials.
 These can be visualized in the following table, courtesy of Wikipedia: